 Trouble in the Tails?
-What We Know about Earnings Nonresponse Thirty Years after Lillard, Smith, and Welch
+What We Know about Earnings Nonresponse 30 Years after Lillard, Smith, and Welch

-Christopher R. Bollinger, University of Kentucky Barry T. Hirsch, Georgia State University and IZA, Bonn Charles M. Hokayem, U.S. Census Bureau James P. Ziliak, University of Kentucky

-February 2018
+Christopher R. Bollinger

+University of Kentucky

+Barry T. Hirsch

+Georgia State University and Institute of Labor Economics (IZA)

+Charles M. Hokayem

+United States Census Bureau

+James P. Ziliak

+University of Kentucky

-Abstract: Earnings nonresponse in household surveys is widespread, yet there is limited evidence on whether and how nonresponse bias affects measured earnings.
-This paper examines the patterns and consequences of nonresponse on earnings gaps and inequality using Census internal Current Population Survey individual records linked to Social Security administrative data on earnings for calendar years 2005-2010.
-We find that the common assumption that earnings are missing at random is rejected, and that nonresponse across the earnings distribution is U-shaped-left-tail "strugglers" and right-tail "stars" are least likely to report earnings.
-Approximately one-third to one-half the difference in inequality measures between the CPS and administrative data is accounted for by nonresponse in the CPS.
-Earnings differentials by race, gender, and education in lower and upper quantiles are biased from nonresponse as much as 20 percent.
-We recommend users of public CPS data adopt flexible copula-based models to correct for nonrandom nonresponse for distributional research.
+Earnings nonresponse in household surveys is widespread, yet there is limited knowledge of how nonresponse biases earnings measures.
+We examine the consequences of nonresponse on earnings gaps and inequality using Current Population Survey individual records linked to administrative earnings data.
+The common assumption that earnings are missing at random is rejected.
+Nonresponse across the earnings distribution is U-shaped, highest in the left and right tails.
+Inequality measures differ between household and administrative data due in part to nonresponse.
+Nonresponse biases earnings differentials by race, gender, and education, particularly in the tails.
+Flexible copulabased models can account for nonrandom nonresponse.